mmesh/docs/docs/platform/iam/authorization.md

 ---
-title: [IAM] Authorization
+title: "[IAM] Authorization"
-description: mmesh implements an authorization system based on an extended RBAC model with three levels of control for the individual users.
+description: "mmesh implements an authorization system based on an extended RBAC model with three levels of control for the individual users."
 ---

 # Authorization